bowseruk/bootcamp-challenge1/README.md

 ## Description

-For this project, the website must meet accessibility standards.
+For this project, a webpage was editted to meet accessibility standards.
 This was achieved by completing the following:

 * Div elements changed to Semantic HTML elements throughout the source code
 * HTML elements follow a logical structure independent of styling and positioning